Breakfast daily, 4 lunches, 7 three-course dinners including a churrascaria dinner in Rio, and a Tango and farewell dinner show in Buenos Aires

 This morning, depart the Ecopark for a guided sightseeing of Manaus to view vestiges of its glory days during the rubber boom.
 Visit the OPERA HOUSE and a bustling LOCAL MARKET.
 Continue to the airport for your flight to Rio and an overnight.

-Today is free in Rio until meeting your Tour Director and fellow traveling companions for a drive along famous Ipanema and Copacabana Beaches to the base of 1,300-foot-high SUGAR LOAF MOUNTAIN.
+Enjoy free time in Rio before meeting your Tour Director this afternoon and fellow traveling companions for a drive along famous Ipanema and Copacabana Beaches to the base of 1,300-foot-high SUGAR LOAF MOUNTAIN.
 Ascend by cable car to its summit, where you can savor spectacular vistas of the city.
 Next, toast the start of a memorable vacation from atop Sugar Loaf Mountain with caipirinhas, a favorite Brazilian cocktail, during a welcome COCKTAIL PARTY.

 Day 6 RIO DE JANEIRO